Meteor-Community-Packages/meteor-autoform/README.md

 AutoForm
 =========================

 AutoForm is a Meteor package that adds UI components and helpers to easily create basic forms with automatic insert and update events, and automatic reactive validation.
 Versions 6+ of this package require that you separately install the [simpl-schema](https://github.com/aldeed/node-simple-schema) NPM package.
 Prior versions require and automatically install the [simple-schema](https://github.com/aldeed/meteor-simple-schema) Meteor package.
-You can optionally use it with the [collection2](https://github.com/aldeed/meteor-collection2-core) package, which you have to add to your app yourself.
+You can optionally use it with the [collection2](https://github.com/aldeed/meteor-collection2) package, which you have to add to your app yourself.

 ## NOTE: AutoForm 6.0

-AutoForm 6.0 is now available and requires switching your app to using the SimpleSchema package from NPM and `aldeed:collection2-core` package.
+AutoForm 6.0 is now available and requires switching your app to using the SimpleSchema package from NPM.
 Be sure to check out the [change log](https://github.com/aldeed/meteor-autoform/blob/devel/CHANGELOG.md#600) for full details.
 Note that if you use add-on packages that haven't been updated yet, you will not yet be able to update to version 6.

 **Add-on Package Authors**: Please test your package against AutoForm 6.0, and then release a major version update in which you change your `api.use` to `api.use('aldeed:autoform@6.0.0');`.
 I do NOT recommend using something like `api.use('aldeed:autoform@4.0.0 || 5.0.0 || 6.0.0');` to try to support multiple major versions of AutoForm because there is currently a known Meteor issue where trying to support too many dependency paths leads to running out of memory when trying to resolve dependencies.